Xxsnakesz/GymSyncPro-NEW/replit.md

 - **Responsive Design**: Mobile-first approach with adaptive layouts that progressively enhance for larger screens, ensuring optimal UX across all devices.

 ### Backend Architecture
 The server uses Express.js with TypeScript in an ESM environment.
 The API follows RESTful patterns with route-based organization.
-Authentication is implemented using OpenID Connect (OIDC) with Replit's authentication service, utilizing Passport.js for session management.
+Authentication is implemented using Passport.js with local strategy (email/username/phone + password), supporting secure password hashing with bcryptjs.
 Session storage is handled by connect-pg-simple with PostgreSQL backing.

 ### Database Design
 Data persistence uses PostgreSQL with Drizzle ORM for type-safe database operations.
 The schema includes comprehensive entities for users, memberships, membership plans, gym classes, class bookings, check-ins, and payments.
 Relations are properly defined between entities, and the system supports both session storage and application data in the same database.